How to Choose Champagne

 - RC “Récoltant Coopérateur” A grower-producer who has their own Champagne brand made at a co-op facility.

 Montagne de Reims, Côte des Blancs, Côte des Bar, etc.

-The last and most in-depth discussion pertaining to choosing Champagne relates to where the grapes were grown.
-There are 5 main growing regions of Champagne and each is known for some distinct qualities.
+The last and most in-depth discussion about choosing Champagne relates to where the grapes were grown.
+There are 5 main growing regions of Champagne, and each is known for some distinct qualities.
 Of course, there are many exceptions to these rules, but for the most part, you’ll find Champagnes from the various regions to follow these traits.

 Montagne de Reims

 A hill south of Reims with many sloping vineyards that face south or southeast that allow wine grapes to achieve optimal ripeness.
 The focus here is on Pinot Noir which leads to a more full-bodied style of Champagne with bigger, richer flavors.
 The area contains 10 of the 17 Grand Cru vineyards including Ambonnay, Bouzy, Verzy, Verzenay, and Mailly-Champagne.
 For example, the prestigious Champagne brand, Krug, uses grapes from the Montagne de Reims.

 The valley along the Marne river has many slopes planted with vineyards.
 There is just one Grand Cru vineyard here, Aÿ, which is located right outside of the city called Épernay.
 The focus in Vallée de la Marne is on the Pinot Meunier grape, which has an easier time ripening here (because it can be cooler), and produces a rich style of Champagne with more smoky and mushroomy flavors.